Riju-88/invoice-generator/README.md

 # invoice-generator

 A simple tool for generating invoice.
+This tool uses HTML2PDF library to download the generated invoice as PDF.